From the owner:

 If you need to cancel the course, as long as you provide at least one week’s notice you will receive the deposit back.
 Cancellation within one week means the deposit will be handled as a donation towards the charity tournament (you will get a charitable tax receipt for that amount).

 Safety is always a paramount concern for us.
-Our protocols are based on guidance by the Canadian Red Cross and meets all provincial and local health authority restrictions and guidelines.
+Our protocols are based on guidance by the Canadian Red Cross, which meets all provincial and local health authority restrictions and guidelines.

 What is your fundraising goal?

-I have set an ambitious goal of raising $3,000 with the deadline being December 9.
-If each had 10 participants in each of the four courses being posted that mean $3160 has been raised.
+I have set an ambitious goal of raising $3,500 with the deadline being December 1.

 How much have you raised in the past?

-Last year I raised a little over $2600, and the team overall earned just under $11,000.
-Overall the tournament raised a little over $200,000.
-Over the past five years the tournament has raised just under $900,000.
-As there are multiple tournaments spread out around Ontario each year, collectively they have raised well in the millions of dollars.
+Last year I raised $3000, and the teams I ran raised an overall $53,340.
+Overall the tournament raised a $250,000.
+Over the past five years the tournament has raised over a million dollars.
+As there are multiple tournaments spread out around Ontario each year, collectively they have raised several millions of dollars.

 Do I get a charitable tax receipt for taking part in the course?